sanderland/katrain/README.md

 ### Quick Installation for Windows users

-* See the releases tab for pre-built installers
+* Currently not available for this pre-release, will be added soon.

 ### Installation from source for Windows users